np-guard/vmware-analyzer/README_Synthesis.md

 ### The flattening challenge
-There are two modes of policies synthesis, depending on the value of `synthesize-admin-policies`; when it is not active then prioritized `allow, deny, jump-to-app` rules from all `NSX categories` are synthesized to `k8s network policy`, namely, to `flat allow rules`; when it is activated then rules from `NSX categories` lower then and including`NSX category environment` are synthesized to `admin network policy` which rules have `allow, deny, pass` and priority; the remaining category, `NSX category application`, is synthesized, as before, to `k8s network policy`.
+There are two modes of policies synthesis, depending on the value of `synthesize-admin-policies`; when it is not active then prioritized `allow, deny, jump-to-app` rules from all `NSX categories` are synthesized to `k8s network policy`, namely, to `flat allow rules`; when it is activated then rules from `NSX categories` lower than and including`NSX category environment` are synthesized to `admin network policy` which rules have `allow, deny, pass` and priority; the remaining category, `NSX category application`, is synthesized, as before, to `k8s network policy`.